 Kennis & Onderzoek

 Knowledge & Research

 Minor International Policing

 The Dutch Police has the crucial and unique task of maintaining law and order in the Netherlands.
 In a complex and rapidly changing society, this is a highly dynamic task.
 Police work is laborious and complex, so continuous professionalization is required to meet the high expectations of society and the political establishment.

 The Police Academy ensures that the police have the best people available, and enables these people to develop their skills and talents on a continuous basis.
 One important focus is the combination of expertise, skills, professional attitude and behaviour.
 The Police Academy uses available innovative technology such as apps, professional gaming and virtual reality training.

 Basic Police Training

 The Basic Police Training is aimed at recruits who stand at the threshold of their policing career.
-There are various basic training levels, varying from vocational (levels 2, 3 and 4) to college and university level.
+The education is on vocational level 4 and bachelor level.
 The police training system is competence-based, to tie in with police practice and the authorities and competencies police officers need to be able to do their job.
 Students alternately following training at the academy and then an internship within the police force.
 Both at the Police Academy and in the police force, students work on their assignments to complete their proof of competence.
 These assignments are tasks and problems police officers are regularly faced with and which are characteristic for their profession.